kakao/buffalo/benchmark/README.md

 There is a restriction such that the number of the latent dimensions must be multiple of 32 when using GPU in implicit.
 For example, 80 demensions has been upscaled to 96 but not for 160.
 Therefore, it is not an accurate comparison between implicit-gpu and buffalo-gpu.

 ### KakaoReco730M
 KakaoReco730M, the biggest dataset among our datasets, is handled by only buffalo and implicit with the system resource in tolerable time.
-Owing to lack of memory of GPU card, even implicit did not run on GPU accelerator mode.
-For buffalo-gpu, the memory management option `batch_mb` also worked consistently in GPU accelerator mode, allowing it to work with KakaoReco730M that data size cannot fit in memory.
+Owing to lack of GPU device memory, even implicit does not run on GPU accelerator mode.
+For buffalo-gpu, the memory management option `batch_mb` works consistently in GPU accelerator mode, allowing it to work with KakaoReco730M that data size does not fit in memory.

 - In this experiment, we set number of iteration to 2.